CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/KubernetesClusterProfileAllOf.md

 `func (o *KubernetesClusterProfileAllOf) UnsetCertConfig()`

 UnsetCertConfig ensures that no value is present for CertConfig, not even an explicit nil
+### GetEssentialAddons

+`func (o *KubernetesClusterProfileAllOf) GetEssentialAddons() []KubernetesEssentialAddon`

+GetEssentialAddons returns the EssentialAddons field if non-nil, zero value otherwise.

+### GetEssentialAddonsOk

+`func (o *KubernetesClusterProfileAllOf) GetEssentialAddonsOk() (*[]KubernetesEssentialAddon, bool)`

+GetEssentialAddonsOk returns a tuple with the EssentialAddons field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEssentialAddons

+`func (o *KubernetesClusterProfileAllOf) SetEssentialAddons(v []KubernetesEssentialAddon)`

+SetEssentialAddons sets EssentialAddons field to given value.

+### HasEssentialAddons

+`func (o *KubernetesClusterProfileAllOf) HasEssentialAddons() bool`

+HasEssentialAddons returns a boolean if a field has been set.

+### SetEssentialAddonsNil

+`func (o *KubernetesClusterProfileAllOf) SetEssentialAddonsNil(b bool)`

+ SetEssentialAddonsNil sets the value for EssentialAddons to be an explicit nil

+### UnsetEssentialAddons
+`func (o *KubernetesClusterProfileAllOf) UnsetEssentialAddons()`

+UnsetEssentialAddons ensures that no value is present for EssentialAddons, not even an explicit nil
 ### GetKubeConfig

 `func (o *KubernetesClusterProfileAllOf) GetKubeConfig() KubernetesConfiguration`